Cyossnarf/XSpeakerGender/README.md

 * captum (0.6.0)
 * ipython (8.8.0)

-## Gender classification and vocabulary extraction
+## Gender classification and attributions

 ### Fine-tune a BERT classifier